BiGCAT-UM/BLAST-OER/comparing.md

 in a protein (e.g. cysteine, to form sulphur bridges).

 Homology is defined as similarity attributed to descent from a common ancestor.
-Sequences are either homologous or not (they cannot be somewhat homologous).
+Sequences are either homologous or not (they cannot be somewhat homologous due to similar protein domain function).
 Paralogues are homologues between species (e.g. human and mouse haemoglobin alpha chain), orthologues are homologues within a species (e.g. human haemoglobin alpha and beta chain).